 What are the risks?

-- Hedge funds can expose you to significantly higher levels of risk than other types of fund.
+- Hedge funds can expose you to much higher levels of risk than other types of fund.

 - Many hedge funds are based overseas where regulation might be lighter than in the UK.

 - Hedge funds are typically aimed at professional investors and can’t be sold directly to the public.
 If you are in any doubt if the fund is suitable for you then seek independent financial advice.